adamtow/notecuts/docs/English.md

 Did you provide keywords for your NoteCut, restricting the shortcuts that can run from the NoteCut?
 If so, make sure the shortcut you are trying to run is on the list of available shortcuts.
 You can view what shortcuts will run by selecting **View Triggerable Shortcuts** from the **Edit NoteCut** menu.

 ### I'm getting an error, "The action could not be run in the current user interface."
 With Apple Notes, NoteCuts makes use of the Append Note action when evaluating Local NoteCuts.
 By appending a new line to the end of the note, iCloud sync is triggered for the note, causing all updates to be fetched.
 The Append Note action currently requires the device to be unlocked.
 If NoteCuts tries to do this when the device is locked, this error will be thrown and NoteCuts and Shortcuts will stop execution.
-This is especially challenging when using Cronios, which will also stop running and evaluating your cron jobs.
+The shortcut will be placed into quarantine, however, so it will not disrupt NoteCuts again unless your release it from quarantine.

 > Let's hope Apple and the Shortcuts team allow shortcut developers better ability to handle errors without terminating the entire shortcut execution in the future.

 This is not a concern with Evernote and Dropbox.
 Retrieving data from those two services always seems to fetch the latest data from the cloud.

-### I can't run other shortcuts from the Shortcuts app while Cronios is running.
+### I can't run other shortcuts from the Shortcuts app while NoteCuts or Cronios is running in continuous mode.

 Refer to the section on [running other shortcuts](http://cronios.com/#running-other-shortcuts) in the Cronios documentation.